Gandosha/ExpDev/README.md

 Run nasm_shell.rb in kali in order to find an opcode that is equivilent to JMP ESP command.
 Search for this opcode in all sections of the .dll file that found in modules by this command in Immunity:
 "!mona find -s "<OPCODE_IN_HEXA>" (Ex.\xff\xe4) -m <.DLL_FILE> (Ex. slmfc.dll)".
-Choose one that doesnt contain bad chars (double check that inside the debugger).
+Choose one that doesnt contain bad chars (double check that inside the debugger - Ex. address like 0x5f4a358f).